otam-mato/nodejs_mysql_web_app_jenkins_azure_devsecops/README.md

 2. Test MySQL database

-Mocha test cases for testing an API that returns entries from a database.
+Mocha test cases for testing an API that returns id's of entries from a database.
 The tests as well use Chai assertions and the Chai HTTP plugin for making HTTP requests and asserting the response.

 These test cases verify various aspects of the API's response, including the status code, response format, array structure, non-empty response, and the presence and data types of specific properties in the response objects.